FatimahAlamer/Student_sleep_analysis/README.md

 # Student_sleep_analysis
- In this file, I am analyzing the  data for 10 studnet tested on two drugs (L-Hyoscyamine vs L.Hyoscine) You will see also:
+ In this file, I am analyzing the  data for 10 studnets tested on two drugs (L-Hyoscyamine vs L.Hyoscine) You will see also:
  -Descriptive analysis
  -How to choose the right test